 - Château Latour 2005 has appreciated over 110% since its release, reaching prices above $1,000 per 750ml bottle in 2024.

-These wines benefit from both institutional and private investor demand, particularly in Asia, where Bordeaux continues to dominate luxury consumption patterns.
+These wines benefit from both institutional and private investor demand, particularly in Asia, where Bordeaux wine culture continues to drive luxury consumption patterns at scale.

 In the United States, Napa’s top producers have posted some of the strongest ROI in the global fine wine market.
-Wines like Screaming Eagle, Harlan Estate, Bryant Family, and Scarecrow are often released in extremely limited quantities, driving up demand and secondary market value.
+Wines like Screaming Eagle, Harlan Estate, Bryant Family, and Scarecrow are released in extremely limited quantities, which drives up demand and secondary market value consistently year after year.

 - Screaming Eagle 2010 was released at approximately $850 per bottle and now trades between $3,000 and $4,500, depending on condition and provenance—a ROI of over 280% in just over a decade.